Node0o1/-google-translator/README.md

 >NOTES: It's a little slow as it needs to allow the translation to happen via browser before returning the results
 >and sending the results back to the calling Discord server.
 The alternative would be to pay for access to Google's cloud translation api.
+>
+>This is not meant to be downloaded form git as an application in whole, but rather to make the source code public.
+Token not included.
+To run this bot as your own, you need to install selenium and gecko driver, Gecko driver needs to be added to path, and you will need to create a bot with your account to recieve a valid token.
+That token will need to be saved within a .env file as `TOKEN=YOUR_TOKEN`.